Vrest/Coding-guidelines/style-requirements/PSR-2-coding-style-guide.md

-- Visibility MUST be declared on all properties and methods; `abstract` and `final` MUST be declared before the visibility; `static` MUST be declared after the visibility.
+- Visibility MUST be declared on all properties and methods; `abstract` and `final` MUST be declared before the visibility; `static` MUST be declared before the visibility.

 - Control structure keywords MUST have one space after them; method and function calls MUST NOT.

-- Opening braces for control structures MUST go on the same line, and closing braces MUST go on the next line after the body.
+- Opening braces for control structures MUST go on the next line, and closing braces MUST go on the next line after the body.

 - Opening parentheses for control structures MUST NOT have a space after them,